 Then, I will conduct an improvised performance with the groups, with the pre-determined emotions and orders.
 With predesigned parameters, audiences will have the freedom to choose the key words they would like to say, sing, or hum, and play the instruments they bring.
 For my conducting, I will need to have a piano, a bell, and a toy piano possibly.
 We will truly celebrate the moment form of performing art together, expressing our feelings and wishes on these pressing social issues.

-Jenny Q Chai is pleased to offer the following concerti:
+Jenny Q Chai is offering the following concertos:

 Aaron Copland (1900-1990)